tbarbette/npf-docs/docs/source/variables.rst

 The above example leads to 10 tests, (A=1,B=1), (A=2, B=2) ...
 (A=10, B=10).

-The ``#`` parameter enables to define variables with values drawn from ranges with a minimum distance between combinations using Experimental Design (see J. Santiago, M. Claeys-Bruno, and M. Sergent.
+The ``#`` parameter defines variables with values drawn from ranges with a minimum distance between combinations using the WSP algorithm (see J. Santiago, M. Claeys-Bruno, and M. Sergent.
 Construction of Space-Filling Designs using WSP Algorithm for High Dimensional Spaces.
 Chemometrics and Intelligent Laboratory Systems, 113, 2012.), such as this:

 .. code-block:: bash